MicrosoftDocs/azure-docs/articles/cloud-shell/troubleshooting.md

 ### Storage Dialog - Error: 400 DisallowedOperation

-- **Details**: When using an Azure Active Directory subscription, you can't create storage.
+- **Details**: When using a Microsoft Entra ID subscription, you can't create storage.
 - **Resolution**: Use an Azure subscription capable of creating storage resources.
-Azure AD subscriptions aren't able to create Azure resources.
+Microsoft Entra ID subscriptions aren't able to create Azure resources.

 ### Terminal output - Error: Failed to connect terminal: websocket can't be established